senaite/senaite.queue/README.rst

            return False

-This procedure can be used not only for transitions, but for any process you might think for.
+This procedure can be used not only for transitions, but for any process you might think of.
 Since actions will often be bound to queue, `senaite.queue` provides an easier mechanism to queue and process workflow actions.
 Instead of all the above, you can easily bind a workflow action by only declaring two adapters as follows: